aws-samples/shopfloor-connectivity/docs/sfc-configuration.md

 ## Selective Inclusions

 Instead of including the complete content obtained from an included file or response of a service call it is also possible to select a subset of this content.
 In order to select a subset the filename or the url must be followed by a "@" and a valid <a href="https://jmespath.org/">JMESPath expression</a> that selects the section of the content to include.
-Selectors allow to combine related configuration sections in a combined inclusion  content obtained from a file or a service call.
+Selectors allowto combine related configuration sections in a combined inclusion  content obtained from a file or a service call.

+**Selective inclusion is only feasible when utilizing the @file, @http, or @https inclusion statements for data inclusion.**

 The following included file "s3-inproc.json" contains two elements.
 The first element "S3TargetType" defined the type of the in-process S3 target.
 The second element "S3Target" defined the actual S3 target.